thepeacockproject/peacockprojectorg/docs/intel/faq.md

 ### Missing Items / Maps

 -   Starting from v6, Peacock should be able to automatically detect when you obtain a new DLC, and give you access to those new items / maps
--   Version 6.1.0 introduced progression to peacock, meaning you now can unlock items as you play.
+-   v6.1.0 introduced progression to peacock, meaning you now can unlock items as you play.
 This is enabled by default, to emulate the experience of the official servers.
 To disable this set `enableMasteryProgression` in `options.ini` to `false`.

 ### Other